JustinePagdonsolan/Pok-mon_PC_Storage_System/README.md

 For example:
 - A **`SpecialPokemon`** with a special ability will show the ability in the output, making it clear that this Pokémon is unique compared to regular ones in the system.

 ---

+### Interaction with the Program:
+**Interaction with the system begins**:

+1. **User Input: Number of Pokémon in the Party**
+    - The program will prompt the user to input the number of Pokémon in their party (from 1 to 6).
+    - **Valid Input**: The user enters a valid number (1-6), and the program proceeds to prompt for details of each Pokémon.
+    - **Invalid Input**: If the input is outside this range (e.g., 0, 7, or non-numeric), the program will ask the user to "try again."

+2. **User Input: Pokémon Details (Name, Types, Level, Held Item)**
+    - For each Pokémon, the user will provide:
+      - Name
+      - Type(s)
+      - Level (1-100)
+      - Held item (if any)
+    - **Valid Input**: If valid types and levels are entered, the Pokémon is added to the party.
+If the Pokémon is holding an item, the user can specify it.
+    - **Invalid Input**: Invalid types or out-of-range levels will prompt the user to try again.

+3. **Main Menu Options**:
+    The user can interact with the following options in the main menu:
+    - **View Pokémon Storage**: Displays the contents of storage boxes (up to 2 Pokémon per box).
+    - **Deposit Pokémon**: Allows users to deposit a Pokémon from their party to storage.
+    - **Withdraw Pokémon**: Lets users withdraw Pokémon from the storage and add it back to the party.
+    - **Deposit Item**: Users can assign an item to a Pokémon and transfer it to a Pokémon in the storage boxes.
+    - **Withdraw Item**: Users can withdraw an item from a Pokémon in the storage and either assign it to a Pokémon in the party or discard it.
+    - **Exit**: Exits the program with a message thanking the user.

+4. **Special Pokémon Interaction (Polymorphism)**:
+    - If the user interacts with a **`SpecialPokemon`**, the special ability will be displayed, showcasing the use of polymorphism.
+This is done by overriding the `toString` method to include the special ability, allowing the Pokémon to display unique information.

+---